Categories > Books > Harry Potter > A Horcrux’s Fate

 The silence that followed was tense.
 Everyone was waiting for him to say something.
 He could feel their eyes on him.
 Ron’s were wide and worried under his furrowed brow.
 Hermione’s were glassy and unblinking.
 Ginny was just behind his chair, still hovering like she didn’t trust him to stay upright.

 He hated that look on her.
-He hadn’t wanted her to spend her summer watching him like he might fall.
+He hadn’t wanted her to spend her summer watching him as if he might fall.
 It was too much.
 The way they all watched him made his chest feel tight.
 He needed it to stop.

-“I—how are you two?” he said suddenly, forcing the words out.
+“I—how are you two?” he asked suddenly, forcing the words out.
 “You all right?”

-Hermione startled a little, then seized the lifeline like someone who’d been drowning.
+Hermione startled a little, then seized the lifeline as someone who’d been drowning.

 “Yes!
 I’m staying here for the rest of the summer,” she said brightly.
 “Mum and Dad finally agreed, though it took some convincing.”